 The movement laboratory allows for a deeper analysis of the movement and a better understanding of motor disorders.

-- Measure forces: the magnitude and direction of the forces acting on the body are assessed by force measuring plates.
+- Measure forces: The magnitude and direction of the forces acting on the body can be determined using force plates.

-- Determine moments: the combination of movement and force measurements makes it possible to determine the moments of the forces on the joints and thus recognise stress peaks and overloads during a movement process.
+- Determine moments: The combination of movement and force measurements makes it possible to determine the moments of forces on the joints and so to detect load peaks and overloads during a movement sequence.

-- Assess muscle activity: we observe how muscle tension develops during a movement process and how the muscle responds to the forces acting on the body.
+- Record muscle activity: We observe how muscle tension develops during a movement sequence and how the muscle reacts to the forces acting on the body.

 - Force measuring plates and 12 infrared cameras for 3D motion analysis

 - Wireless 16-channel surface electromyography for measuring muscle activity